Ad-Dharmi: Ad-Dharmi diaspora

 The Ad-Dharmi Diaspora has flourished on Fiji Island, Canada, and in the United Kingdom since 1905.
 From 1905, when the Union Steam Ship Company of New Zealand began a regular service from Calcutta to Fiji, there was a regular flow of Ravidassia people from Punjab to Fiji.
+Ad-Dharmis can also be found in Pakistan, Bangladesh and Nepal.
 The first Shri Guru Ravidass Gurudwara outside India was established in 1939 in Nasinu on Fiji Island, and this Gurdwara was registered under the banner of the Addharm-Punjab Association.

+For the outstanding volunteer-led service to the community in Bedfordshire, Ad Dharmi/Ravidassia Gurdwara in Luton received The King's Award for Voluntary Service.
+Susan Lousada, Lord Lieutenant of Bedfordshire, delivered the award on behalf of King Charles III, quoting the citation: "The volunteers of Shri Guru Ravidass Sangat are a beacon of light in a troubled world..."
+The award was officially presented during the 648th birth anniversary celebrations of Guru Ravidass, which attracted dignitaries such as mayor of Luton, local MPs, faith leaders, and representatives from Bedfordshire Police and the Council of Faiths.